Duality pairs, phantom maps, and definability in triangulated categories: Introduction

 \subsection{Acknowledgements}

 We are grateful to Rose Wagstaffe for sharing a copy of her PhD thesis with us, and for helpful discussions.
-We thank Scott Balchin, Sebastian Opper, and Luca Pol for their comments on a preliminary version of this paper.
+We thank Scott Balchin, Sebastian Opper, Luca Pol, and Alexandra Zvonareva for their comments on a preliminary version of this paper.
 We also thank Rosanna Laking, Jan \v{S}\v{t}ov\'{\i}\v{c}ek, and Jorge Vit\'oria for helpful discussions and comments regarding silting.
+We thank the anonymous referee for their helpful comments.
 Both authors were supported by the grant GA~\v{C}R 20-02760Y from the Czech Science Foundation.